ranja-sarkar/device/bundle/doc.md

 A logistic regression model is being built to predict if one of the devices/products would fail or not the next day.
 Few features have been created and added to the dataset for better understanding of the results obtained from the model.
 And one of the 9 numerical features in the dataset have been eliminated due to redundancy.

-Finally, two model hyperparameters namely, solver and decision threshold have been tuned for a comparison of the false positives and false negatives in each case.
+Finally, two model hyperparameters namely, solver and decision threshold have been tuned for a comparison of the FPs and FNs in each case.

-# Conclusion

-it is always good to start with a simple baseline.
-Simpler (compared to complex neural network/deep learning) algorithms like logistic regression are tested wnd working just fine since ages for various classification problems and are more interpretable and easy to handle in production.